-The court uses a complicated mathematical guideline to determine how much support the non-custodial parent must pay to the custodial parent.
-This will include determing:
+The court uses a complicated mathematical guideline to determine how much support the non-custodial parent must pay to the custodial parent, based on:

 Uniform Child Support Order (UCSO)

 Once the judge decides how much child support is appropriate, he or she will make it official with an order called a Uniform Child Support Order (UCSO).
-The court has to follow the Child Support formula when making the order, unless the result would be unfair or inappropriate.
-However, if the parents reach an agreement about the child support amount, the court can consider the agreement, but it does not have to approve it.
+The court has to follow the child support formula when making the order, unless the result would be unfair or inappropriate.
+However, if the parents reach an agreement about the child support amount, the court can consider the agreement, but it doesn't have to approve it.

 Contact a qualified attorney.